-The Munduk sights are a bit spread out over the area, so you’ll need transport if you plan to go exploring.
+The Munduk sights and hiking trails are a bit spread out over the area, so you’ll need transport if you plan to go exploring.

 The most popular way to get around short distances in Bali is by scooter, and you can book these online or rent from a hotel or street shop for about 80k IDR (~$5) per day.

 Most hotels will also be happy to provide a day driver + car if you need one, and tour companies typically include transport in their packages.